Liliesleaf – Rivonia Museum and heritage site.

 - Starting point is Learning Centre comprising of Resource and Liberation Centre with an introduction film in a state of the art auditorium.
 The Resource Centre library houses 3000 books and footage of over 500 hours of oral recollections and interviews.

 - Walk in the footsteps of some of South Africa’s most well known opponents of the apartheid regime.
 The key objective of the Liliesleaf Trust is to preserve the events of our historical and political past.
-Ensuring that these stories are circulated and known, and that the hardships endured by the men, women and children who fought for so long can be heard.
+Ensuring that these stories are circulated and known.
+Additionally that the hardships endured by the men, women and children who fought for so long can be heard.

 Liliesleaf farm History